BernardoSilva/git-hooks-installer-plugin/README.md

 Using git-hook packages will enable everyone to share their hooks and reduce de number of projects not following any standards.

+## git-hook package

+A `git-hook` package is a composer package that uses the type `git-hook`.

+Any package that set `git-hook-installer-plugin` as dependency and `type` to `git-hook` will be installed on your project using this plugin.

 ## Git-hook packages available